ridhij93/RefactorMonolith/README.md

 # RefactorMonolith

-It takes a monolithic application and its clustering meta data, and:
+It takes a monolithic application and its clustering metadata, and:
 1. Creates clusters with the meta data recommendation.
 2. Computes the movable subgraphs and API candidates.
 3. Relocates the subgraphs based on the isolation information and reduces cross-cluster dependencies.